xinwenfu/Get-Started-With-ESP32-OTA/README.md

 ## Introduction

-### Work flow
+### Workflow
-The picture below shows the high-level work flow of this OTA project.
+The picture below shows the high-level workflow of an OTA project.
+- The laptop runs a web server hosting a new firmware
 - The laptop flashes the OTA enabled firmware into the ESP32
-- The laptop runs a web server hosting a new firmware
 - The ESP32 uses the OTA to upgrade its firmware

 <img src="images/OTA.png" width=480>